 You can add social posts and photographs.

-Yes it is.
-In fact you can set yourself up as a business on Google and even transfer that information to another search engine such as Bing.
-The bottom line is, making sure you are on listed on Google and your profile is up to date will mean you are more likely to get noticed.
+Yes, it is.
+In fact, you can set yourself up as a business on Google and even transfer that information to another search engine such as Bing.
+The bottom line is, making sure you are listed on Google and your profile is up to date will mean you are more likely to get noticed.

 Elephant in the room – SEO, Google Ads and PPCs